Teeth Whitening Frederick, MD

 Teeth Whitening in Frederick, MD

-Depending on your needs, wants, and budget, we offer several forms of professional teeth whitening.
-You can choose to have your teeth whitening in our Frederick dental office, or you can choose a take-home treatment.
-During your consultation, your dentist will help you decide which one is best for you.
+We offer several options for professional teeth whitening based on your needs, preferences, and budget.
+You can choose to have your teeth whitened in our Frederick dental office or opt for a take-home treatment.
+During your consultation, your dentist will help you decide which option is best for you.

 In-Office Teeth Whitening

-• Zoom Teeth Whitening: This non-invasive and safe treatment can whiten teeth up to 8 shades in as little as one hour.
+• Zoom Teeth Whitening: This non-invasive and safe treatment can whiten teeth up to 8 shades in one hour.
 Dr. Goyal will apply a special whitening gel to the teeth.
 Then, we will apply a special light to the teeth activating the whitening agent.

-• Zoom Pen: Zoom pens contain a whitening gel that the dentist directly applies to teeth.
+• Zoom Pen: Zoom pens use a whitening gel that the dentist directly applies to teeth.
 Dr. Goyal will apply a thin layer of gel directly onto the front surfaces of the teeth.

 • Laser Whitening: Laser teeth whitening is a safe and effective whitening treatment.
 This method breaks down stains on the tooth enamel using heat.